postcss/postcss/README.md

 PostCSS was created for CSS tools, that works in chain with legacy CSS code (like Autoprefixer).

-Because of this background difference, PostCSS and Rework have API difference:
+Because of this background difference, PostCSS:

-* PostCSS better works with source map, because it should update map from previous step (like Sass compiling).
+* better works with source map, because it should update map from previous step (like Sass compiling)
-* PostCSS saves all your spaces and code style, because it can be worked in text editor plugins.
+* saves all your spaces and code style, because it can be worked in text editor plugins
-* PostCSS has safer parser, because it can be used for legacy code.
+* has safer parser, because it can be used for legacy code
-* PostCSS has high level API to clean your processor from common tasks.
+* has high level API to clean your processor from common tasks

 [Myth]:   http://www.myth.io/
 [Rework]: https://github.com/visionmedia/rework